AhmedAshraf711/Movies/README.md

 - Update
 - Delete
 - Detailes

-These operations only Admins can apply them on movies , user can display detiels only.
+-
 Created By **MVC**

+These operations only Admins can apply them on movies , user can display page of detiels only.